spacetelescope/style-guides/guides/jupyter-notebooks.md

   have good internet access or a fast computer when they try to run your notebook.
 Instead, try to use compact examples that work on smaller portions of a dataset.
-While this is not always possible given the goals of a particular notebook, it is best to strive for it.
+While this is not always possible given the goals of a particular tutorial, it is best to strive for it.
 At the very least, be sure to warn the user clearly if a notebook will have long runtime or large downloads.
 - Avoid using any unnecessary non-markdown constructs.
 While it's tempting to